ComputerScienceHouse/csh-rideboard/README.md

   - `cd ..`
   - `source rides-venv/bin/activate`
   - `pip install -r requirements.txt`
-5. You will need many credentials to run  _LDAP DN_, _LDAP PW_, _MySQL Databse_, and _OIDC Secret_.
-You can create your own if you are hosting your own application or ask me for these if you would like to contribute to CSH.
+5. You will need many credentials to run, see the exports below.
+You can create your own if you are hosting your own application or ask an rtps for these if you would like to contribute to CSH.
 I'd recommend making a config.sh to automatically do the exports you need.
 It is in the .gitignore so it will not go to the remote repository.
 ```
 export SERVER_NAME=127.0.0.1:8080 # Port 5000 sometimes works better in personal development
 export IP=127.0.0.1 # Standard IP